 School staff is responsible for identifying students in need and for determining the best method to distribute the food to eligible children.

-During the 2012-2013 school year, Connecticut Food Bank is planning to serve approximately 2,500 students from nearly 109 schools.
-Among the towns that have participating schools are Branford, Bridgeport, Danbury, East Haven, Middletown, New Haven, Norwalk, Plainfield, Putnam, Stratford, Stamford, Torrington, Trumbull, Waterbury, West Haven and Winchester.
+In the 2013-2014 school year, Connecticut Food Bank is planning to serve approximately 2,900 students from more than 100 schools.
+Among the towns that have participating schools are Branford, Bridgeport, Danbury, Deep River, East Haven, Essex, Middletown, New Haven, Norwalk, Plainfield, Putnam, Stratford, Stamford, Torrington, Trumbull, Waterbury, West Haven and Winchester.